vuongducphuong/documentation/content/applications/sales/subscriptions/automatic_alerts.rst

 drops below 50%, you would probably want to schedule a call with them to understand the reasons for their dissatisfaction.

-With **Odoo Subscriptions**, you can set automatic emails, create a "Call" task for one of your salespeople so that he/she can try to understand your customer's dissatisfaction, and finally, why not automatically send satisfaction surveys so customers can evaluate your services?
+With **Leansoft Subscriptions**, you can set automatic emails, create a "Call" task for one of your salespeople so that he/she can try to understand your customer's dissatisfaction, and finally, why not automatically send satisfaction surveys so customers can evaluate your services?
 All of that is now possible.